 So that means…?

-Last, and most certainly not least for a cat owner, whiskers are a great indication of a cat’s mood.
-When a cat is in a defensive posture, angry, or otherwise in a bad mood, they will draw the whiskers back.
+What else can they do?
+Whiskers can offer a great indication of a cat’s mood.
+When he or she is in a defensive posture, angry, or otherwise not too happy, they will draw the whiskers back.
 When a cat is in a good mood, they will be more relaxed and pushed forward.

 So when your little furry friend has his whiskers flattened back against his cheeks, you might want to think about giving him some space — or have the band-aids ready.